Nakhon Ratchasima: Retail

-Korat has become the commercial hub, not only for Isan, but also for neighbouring Cambodia and Laos.
 All three of Thailand's largest Bangkok-based department store chains have invested in expansive outlets in the city, which will provide one million square metres of retail space by late 2017.

 Transport

 Air

 Nakhon Ratchasima Airport lies 26 km east of the city.
 There are no scheduled air services operating from the airport.

 Rail

 Nakhon Ratchasima is on the northeastern railway line, connecting Bangkok with Ubon Ratchathani and Nong Khai.
 There are two main railway stations in the city: Nakhon Ratchasima Railway Station on Mukkhamontri Road and Thanon Chira Junction Railway Station on Watcharasarit Road.
 In 2017, a 60 km dual-track line will connect Korat to Khon Kaen.
 It is the first segment of a dual track network that will connect Isan with the Laem Chabang seaport.
 A high-speed rail line to Bangkok is due to open in 2027.

 Road

 Passing near the city is Mittraphap Road (Thailand Route 2), the main arterial road that joins Bangkok with the province capitals of Saraburi, Nakhon Ratchasima.
 Khon Kaen, Udon Thani, and Nong Khai (the major gateway to Laos).
 A new motorway connecting Korat to Bangkok is under construction in 2016 and will reduce travel time on the 250 km journey to just over two hours.